Treatment-aware Diffusion Probabilistic Model for Longitudinal MRI Generation and Diffuse Glioma Growth Prediction: Experiments

-\textbf{Limitations: }Our work has some limitations that are discussed herein.
+\textbf{Limitations and future work: }Our work has some limitations that are discussed herein.
 First, as a data-driven deep-learning-based method, the model requires more data than methods based on explicit biological diffusion models.
-The current sample is not sufficient to capture all possible tumor growth or shrinkage patterns related to various diffuse glioma types (such as primary or secondary glioblastomas\footnote{Many tumor types are being phased out of the WHO 5th edition of diffusion glioma classification~\cite{perez2021evolving}, including primary and secondary glioblastomas.
-We are still using them in this work, primarily to align with the diagnostic taxonomy from our dataset, as well as many existing related literature.}) and treatment protocols (such as CRT, and TMZ with or without second surgery), and the test set of 5 subjects is relatively small, hence a larger sample is needed for more extensive evaluation.
+The current sample is not sufficient to capture all possible tumor growth or shrinkage patterns related to various diffuse glioma types (such as primary or secondary glioblastomas) and treatment protocols (such as CRT, and TMZ with or without second surgery), and the test set of 5 subjects is relatively small; hence a larger sample is needed for more extensive evaluation.
 This is also one of the main reasons why we chose to work on 2D models rather than 3D models, as the latter would significantly reduce the number of available training and test samples.
-Second, it is important to note that the high computational cost and slow inference/sampling process of DDPM models, which need large batch sizes and hundreds of diffusion steps.
+Second, it is important to note the high computational cost and slow inference/sampling process of DDPM models, which need large batch sizes and hundreds of diffusion steps.
 To speed up the inference process, future work could be directed to improve sampling methods such as DPM-Solver~\cite{lu2022dpm}.
+This method can potentially improve sampling speeds by 20–30 times without compromising the quality of the generated samples.
+We prioritize this optimization in our future study.
+Third, hybrid deep learning methods that integrate computational models~\cite{gholami2016inverse} offer valuable biophysical insights for tumor growth prediction, particularly in data-limited scenarios.
+Recent approaches, such as TGM-Nets~\cite{chen2023tgm} and DL-PDE~\cite{weidner2024learnable}, have demonstrated promising performance in long-term predictions and biological interpretability on simulated tumor datasets.
+However, these methods lack the treatment-aware and comprehensive predictive capabilities of our model.
+Nevertheless, their complementary strengths suggest promising avenues for future research, particularly in the integration of computational tumor modeling with our TaDiff approach.
 Additionally, while our results are promising, the clinical utility of our model needs to be further fine-tuned and validated on larger and more diverse datasets from multiple sites.
 We are confident that larger datasets will become available in the future, which will enable us to further improve the robustness and accuracy of our method.